schouffy/gamedev-portfolio/README.md

+# What is this ?
+This is a portfolio template that you can use to showcase your work, especially if it's comprised of projects that should be shown in a very visual way.
+Looking for a game developer job, I needed a portfolio to present my work to recruiters.
+I found a lot of custom made portfolios, but no easy to use template unless I used Wordpress.
+Which was overkill to me because a static HTML/JS website would do fine.

+So i created my own using VueJS, keeping in mind that I wanted it to be easily customisable so other people can use this as a base to make their own.
+It's very simple, static, fast and responsive.

+For a real world use case, check my portfolio: https://scheefer.me

-# gamedev-portfolio
+# How to use
-A gamedev portfolio template

-Why i did this

-Install
+1. Install

-    Fork or duplicate the repository
+    - Fork or duplicate the repository
-    npm install
+    - npm install
-    npm run serve
+    - npm run serve

-Customize
+2. Customize
-    Content :
+* For the content
-        static html in views and components
+    - Except for the projects pages, everything is static Html that you can edit directly in the views and components files
-        projects json files
+    - For the projects pages, the page is dynamically populated at runtime using data stored in json files (data/GameProjectsData.ts and data/OtherProjectsData.ts).
+Make the changes directly in these .ts fies
-        static files (images, icon, downloadables,..) in /public folder) .env file (restart npm run serve)
+    - Static files (images, icons, downloadables,..) should be placed in /public folder.
-    Style:
-        css variables
-        static css content in views and components projects.css for css used in project overlay dialog Additional/optim:
-        In app.vue, Helpers.preloadImages to preload heavy images so they show up fast when changing tab
+    - Don't forget to make the necessary changes in the .env file (this is mostly the site metadata).
+You need to "npm run serve" again when updating this file.

+* For the style
+    - The basic colors can be edited in the css/variables.less file.
+    - The rest of the CSS can be edited directly inside each view and component.
+    - If you place custom CSS in your projects json (that will be displayed in an overlay dialog), you must add the definition for this CSS in the css/projects.less file

+* Additional info & optimizations
+    - Images will be loaded on-demand when you switch tabs.
+It means if you have big images or animated gifs, you may want to preload them so the user sees them faster when they change tabs.
+To do this, you can call Helpers.preloadImages in app.vue to preload heavy images.

-Deploy
+3. Deploy

-    npm run build
+    - npm run build
-    copy the dist folder content to publish location example for github pages
+    - copy the dist folder content to publish location
+    - example for github pages

+# License

-GNU LGPL, do what you want.
+This is GNU LGPL, do what you want.

-Plz consider leaving the attribution/link at bottom unless you modify heavily, so other people can find and use this template
+Please consider leaving the link to this repository at the bottom of your site, so other people can find and use this template too.
+Keeping it is not mandatory though.